specklesystems/speckle-docs/user/grasshopper.md

 ::: tip

-The _Schema Builder_ exists to allow the GH connector to read and create _schema objects_ from any available kit.
+The _Schema Builder_ exists to allow the Grasshopper Connector to read and create _schema objects_ from any available kit.

-If you're just using the **Objects Kit**, our recommended approach is to use the individual nodes in the `Speckle 2 BIM` and `Speckle 2 Revit` tabs.
+If you're just using the **Objects kit**, our recommended approach is to use the individual nodes in the `Speckle 2 BIM` and `Speckle 2 Revit` tabs.

 :::